server-imp/UnhideNPCs/README.md

     - `1`: Unhide only attackable NPCs
     - `2`: Unhide only non-attackable NPCs
   - Default: 0

+- `HidePlayers`: < true/false >
+  - Players will be hidden when this is ticked, useful for boosting performance.
+  - Their names are still visible, and you can still target them
+  - Default: false

 - `MaximumDistance`: < number >